 's "'Round Midnight" that he comes into his own.
 Performed solo, Thielemans draws everyone into the vortex of dimly lit alleys, illuminated by his high and lonesome sound, as if it were coming from a dive where imaginary dancers cling to each other swaying, drunk as much with the music as with love for one another.

 The effect on the music on the mind's deep and secretive ear is much the same with John Barry's "Theme from Midnight Cowboy," only this time the rest of the quartet rises to the occasion, lifting not only Thielemans' playing, but each others' as well.
 Producer/bassist Hein Van de Geyn performs with swaggering brilliance, and his solo that ensues toward the latter half of the song marks him not only as a sensitive accompanist, but also as a singular artist, capable of a certain, memorable melodicism.
 Pianist, Karel Boehlee provides the perfect foil to Thielemans throughout, and his stunning turns on "I Loves You Porgy" and on "Summertime" must also single him out for special mention.
 Drummer Hans van Oosterhout is just as deft an accompanist as his partner on the bass, and his rousing choruses on "Summertime" are also quite memorable.

-I Loves You Porgy; Summertime; ComeÇar De Novo; The Days of Wine and Roses; Circle of Smile; 'Round Midnight; Les Feuilles Mortes; Theme from Midnight Cowboy; On Green Dolphin Street; Ne Me Quitte Pas; Bluesette; For My Lady.
+I Loves You Porgy; Summertime; Começar De Novo; The Days Of Wine And Roses; Circle of Smile; 'Round Midnight; Les Feuilles Mortes; Theme From Midnight Cowboy; On Green Dolphin Street; Ne Me Quitte Pas; Bluesette; For My Lady.

-Personnel: Toots Thielemans: harmonica; Karel Boehlee: piano, synthesizer; Hein Van de Geyn: double-bass; Hans van Oosterhout: drums.
+Toots Thielemens: harmonica; Karel Boehlee: piano, synthesizer; Hein Van de Geyn: double-bass; Hans van Oosterhout: drums.